yabellini/docs.carpentries.org/topic_folders/workshop_administration/workshop_admin_workflow.md

 #### For Self-Organised Workshops

 1. Host submits the [Carpentries workshop request form](https://amy.carpentries.org/forms/workshop/).
-There is no fee (suggested or mandated) for a self organised workshop.
+There is no fee (suggested or mandated) for a Self-Organised workshop.

-1. Regional Coordinator reminds them that as a self organised workshop they will have access to our surveys but will not receive any other support in coordinating this workshop.
+1. Regional Coordinator reminds them that as a Self-Organised workshop they will have access to our surveys but will not receive any other support in coordinating this workshop.

 1. Regional Coordinator reminds instructors to set up a workshop website using the [workshop template](https://github.com/carpentries/workshop-template).